Jonatas-Jc/Currency-Converter/README.md

 - Map inputs and buttons usying the "queryselector" and the "getelementById";<br>
 - format numbers usying the "new Intl.formatnumber({style: currency:}).format() tool.

+- Today, 04/30/2024 i add a API ( AWESOMEAPI) where i can recieve monetary values in real time.
 ## 🖥 Tecnologias
 Neste Projeto Foram utilizados Html, Css e Javascript.